Difference Between Manager and Leader

 Manager vs Leader

 A manager is a person who manages a certain portion of a place, whether it be at a business or an institution.
-The main qualities required by a Manager are decisiveness, intelligence, and being good at time management.
+The main qualities required by a Manager are decisiveness, intelligence, and good time management.

 A leader is a person who has the trait of leading a person or a group of people to complete a goal.
 A Leader does not only exist in a business or company.
 There can be Leaders in an informal structure as well.
 For example, a sports team captain or head of a trekking route, etc.